ACRONYM-Group/ACIRustServer/acidoc.md

 ### 2.3 Unique ID's

-In an effort to make clients be able to handle large volumes of requests and responses another field can optionally be added to every.
+In an effort to make clients be able to handle large volumes of requests and responses another field can optionally be added to every command.
 This is the `unique_id` field.
 If this field is sent with a request then every response to that request must include the `unique_id` field filled with the same value (no matter what type).

 For example, if a read database command is sent with the following data